 The submersible charters for $1200 USD an hour which includes up to 520 pounds (apx 200 Kilos) of passengers.

 We accept payments via cash in US Dollars, Honduran Lempiras, and Euros.
-Traveller’s Cheques and credit card payments via PayPal are also accepted.
-We cannot accept direct payments via credit card at this time.
+Credit card payments via PayPal are also accepted.

-Prices are per-person and based on double-occupancy.
+Prices are per person and based on hourly basis.
 19% Honduran sales tax not included.
-2.9% PayPal fee added to all PayPal payments.
+2.9% PayPal fee is added to all PayPal payments.